zeroluck/docs/sources/admin-guide/saml/outbound-saml.md

 ## SAML Trust Relationship

-Trust Relationship is the mechanism to create bridge between any Service Provider ( SP ) and Gluu Server SAML IDP.
-Trust Relationships can be created by Gluu Server administrator from Gluu Server GUI ( as known as: Gluu oxTrust ).
+A Trust Relationship is the mechanism to create single sign-on to any SAML Service Provider ( SP ) from the Gluu Server SAML IDP.
+Trust Relationships can be created from within the GUI.

 ### How to create Trust Relationship